kolan72/PoliNorError/README.md

 	}
 }
 ```
-Then register `ReadFileTryCatch` as a transient service and use it in some other service:
+Then register `ReadFileTryCatch` as a transient service and use it in some other service (this example for _version_ 2.18.4):
 ```csharp
 //In Program.cs
 ...